tferrari92/backstage-minikube-lab-reloaded/README.md

 We'll be using a GitOps methodology with Helm, ArgoCD and the App Of Apps Pattern.
 There is some extra information [here](/docs/argocd-notes.md), but you are expected to know about these things.

+For a simpler implementation of Backstage check out the [Backstage Minikube Lab regular edition](https://github.com/tferrari92/backstage-minikube-lab).

 </br>
 </br>